khanonjs/khanon.js-tutorials/04-loading-sprites/README.md

 export class SpriteSnow extends SpriteInterface {}
 ```

-And declare it in the scene.
+Declare it in the scene.
 This sprite is shared between *scene.ts* and *particle-snow-lamp.ts*.

 **src/scene.ts**
 ```